 Josh Laurent

-District Service Manager II – Lean Six Sigma Green Belt
+Managing Partner, Country Classic Cars – Lean Six Sigma Green Belt

-Josh began his career as a flat rate technician for a large Mercedes Benz dealerships.
+Josh began his career as a flat-rate technician for a large Mercedes Benz dealerships.
 He has worked with over 75 different dealerships over his career in the automotive, motorcycle, and equipment sectors of service and fixed operations.
 Josh has been fortunate to witness this problem through the lens of a technician, a service writer, a service manager, a district service manager, and a fixed operations consultant.
 The problems are the same in almost every dealership he’s worked with or consulted for.

-Editor’s Note: Last updated September 2022.
+Editor’s Note: Last updated July 2024.
 This article was originally published in November 2021 and has been revamped and updated for accuracy and comprehension.